 Globe artichoke is an heirloom vegetable grown for its tender, edible flower buds.
 With their large, silvery-green leaves and thick stems topped with pinecone-like flower buds, artichoke plants add a strong architectural element to vegetable garden plantings.

 Thomas Jefferson reportedly raised artichokes at Monticello, his Virginia home, as early as 1767.
 Today the majority of commercial artichoke production is along coastal sections of Central California, where the weather suits them perfectly.

 In zones where artichokes are perennial, select your site considering that plants will be in place for up to 5 years.
 Give plants room to spread, since mature plants can reach 3 to 4 feet tall and up to 4 feet wide.
 Artichokes thrive in full sun to partial shade.
 They also need light, fertile, well-drained soil—sandy or loam is ideal.
-Prepare the soil by working 5 inches of compost into a trench 8 inches deep and equally wide.
+For in-ground gardens, prepare the soil by working 5 inches of compost into a trench 8 inches deep and equally wide.
 Two reasons artichoke plants fail are summer drought and winter soil that’s waterlogged.
 Adding compost improves soil’s ability to retain water in summer and drain in winter.

 Plant artichoke seedlings atop the amended soil, spacing plants 4 feet apart.
 In zones 6 and colder, you can plant artichokes more closely, 2 to 3 feet apart, because frost will prevent the plant from reaching its mature, established size.